 - to provide a systematic risk assessment based approach to the management of contractor health and safety

 - to structure contracts which have the power to impose health and safety standards

 - to provide evidence of due diligence through documentation of the contractor health and safety management process.

-More information on contracting situations can be found in A principal’s guide to contracting to meet the Health and Safety in Employment Act 1992
+More information on contracting situations can be found in PCBUs working together: Advice when contracting

 - Induction has been developed for all visitors and contractors, including emergency procedures and workplace rules